Jwendo/portfolio/README.md

 <h1>Welcome to GitHub Pages<h1>

-You can use the [editor on GitHub](https://github.com/Jwendo/portfolio/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+<p>You can use the [editor on GitHub](https://github.com/Jwendo/portfolio/edit/master/README.md) to maintain and preview the content for your website in Markdown files.<p>

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.